cogac/BachMatch/README.md

 By leveraging this architecture, our application efficiently processes and stores data, enabling the effective matching of students with the most suitable academic supervisors.

+This is how the construct could look like:

 ![Structure of the used technologies](Bild_1.PNG)

 ## Implementation